Edward A. Guggenheim

 Edward Armand Guggenheim FRS (11 August 1901 – 9 August 1970) was an English physical chemist, noted for his contributions to thermodynamics.

 Life

 Guggenheim was born in Manchester 11 August 1901, the son of Armand Guggenheim and Marguerite Bertha Simon.
-His father was Swiss, a naturalised British citizen.
+His father was Swiss of Jewish origin, a naturalised British citizen.
 Guggenheim married Simone Ganzin (died 1954), in 1934 and Ruth Helen Aitkin, born Clarke, widow, in 1955.
 They had no children.
 He died in Reading, Berkshire 9 August 1970.

 Education

 Guggenheim was educated at Terra Nova School, Southport, Charterhouse School and Gonville and Caius College, Cambridge, where he obtained firsts in both the mathematics part 1 and chemistry part 2 triposes.
 Unable to gain a fellowship at the college, he went to Denmark where he studied under J. N. Brønsted at the University of Copenhagen.

 Career

 Returning to England, he found a place at University College, London where he wrote his first book, Modern Thermodynamics by the Methods of Willard Gibbs (1933), which "established his reputation and revolutionized the teaching of the subject".
 He was also a visiting professor of chemistry at Stanford University, and later became a reader in the chemical engineering department at Imperial College London.
 During World War II he worked on defence matters for the navy.
 In 1946 he was appointed professor of chemistry and head of department at Reading University, where he stayed until his retirement in 1966.